Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Is butterfly pea flower good for hair?

-Traditional use suggests benefits for hair strength and growth.
-Some modern hair products now include it for its antioxidant properties.
+Traditional use points to stronger hair and reduced graying, and a few modern hair products now include the extract for its antioxidant content.

 Why does butterfly pea tea turn purple?